 Smokers not giving up should still be aware of the fire risks they face, cut out dangerous habits, install smoke alarms on every level of the home and test them weekly.
 A working smoke alarm means you are more than twice as likely to survive an accidental house fire.

-"Without an early alarm system in place you could lose valuable escape time in a fire," says Gary Brandrick, Senior Fire Safety Manager for North Wales Fire and Rescue Service.
+"Without the early alarm that a working smoke alarm gives, you lose valuable escape time in a fire," says Dave Roberts, Partnership Manager for Wrexham and Flintshire.

 "Just two to three breaths of toxic smoke can render a person unconscious.